How do you make your quotation better?

 A few tips:

-• Always end your offer with action!
+- Always end your offer with action!
 'I hope that this has provided you with sufficient information and I await your response' is far too wait-and-see.
 Be pro-active!
 Better: I will contact you next Wednesday to discuss the details of the proposal with you.
 If you have any questions before then, feel free to contact me.
 I will be happy to help!

-• Provide a clear outline of the customer's 'problem'.
+- Provide a clear outline of the customer's 'problem'.
 Naming the customer's problem explicitly gives the customer the feeling that a solution is needed.

-• People read by 'scanning'.
+This way, the solution offered in the quotation is more likely to 'hit home' to the customer. - People read by 'scanning'.
 It wil therefore be hard for a quotation to get their attention.
 Take this into account in the structure.
 It is fairly easy to increase readability by using a number of punctuation marks and techniques.

-• The main purpose of a quotation is to draw the customer in.
+- The main purpose of a quotation is to draw the customer in.
 Adjust the tone and language accordingly.
 Then the customer is left with the feeling that they would like to work with you!

-• Consider the quotation as your organisation's business card.
+- Consider the quotation as your organisation's business card.
 Is it sufficiently distinctive?
 Why should the customer choose your organisation (and not your competitors)?

-Price is not the only important factorunnamed (1)
+Price is not the only important factor

 The decision to award the contract to a service provider is not always related to price, despite the fact that this is what people often think.
 Almost 90% of business decision-makers weigh up quality and price.